mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-docs.md

 #### ignore

-Configuration for files to ignore in the RSS feed.
-Allows the use of glob syntax, for example, to ignore markdown files in specific directories.
+Configuration for files to be ignored in RSS, using glob syntax, for example, to ignore markdown files in specific directories.

 ```json
 {